Call for papers

 Submissions must follow the official IEEE Conference Proceedings format: LaTeX, Template Instructions, IEEE Template Repository

-Full papers must be at most 6 single-spaced, double column pages.
+Regular papers: Full papers must be at most 6 single-spaced, double column pages.
 Papers that do not meet the size and formatting requirements will not be reviewed.
-All papers must be in PDF format and submitted through EasyChair.
+Accepted papers will be presented at the workshop and published in IEEE Xplore.

 The review process is double-blind / anonymous.
 Papers must be anonymised prior to submission for review by removing any identifying information.
 Non-anonymised papers will be rejected without reviews..